pyru/hybrid_search_mcp/README.md

 Use this when you want Claude to call the tools autonomously in response to a natural-language prompt.
 Requires the Claude Code CLI.

+> **Just want to run a custom query?**  Use the dashboard query input instead
+> (Option A, Step 2b) — no Claude Code or MCP registration required.
+Option B
+> is for interactive AI-driven sessions where you want Claude to reason about
+> which tools to call and how to fill their arguments.

 ### Step 1 — Start the Prefab dashboard